Takeover TV: History

 Fenton Bailey and Randy Barbato set up the production company World Of Wonder and placed an advert in the NME asking for 'weird, funny and original' clips made by members of the public, these clips would become the basis for Takeover TV.
 It has since been described by Barbato as "YouTube before YouTube".
-Bailey and Berbato were NYU film students who had settled in East Village, Manhattan and produced Manhattan Cable of which Bailey said "it had passion, vision and originality.. the stuff was very anarchic, punk, DIY, breaking the rules" and featured a young RuPaul.
+Bailey and Barbato were NYU film students who had settled in East Village, Manhattan and produced Manhattan Cable of which Bailey said "it had passion, vision and originality.. the stuff was very anarchic, punk, DIY, breaking the rules" and featured a young RuPaul.

 Bailey didn't have any trouble translating the show across the Atlantic to the UK, he said "I expected a more reserved response but in fact there's a much broader range than in Manhattan Cable.
 If the American sensibility is drag queens extraordinaire, the British sensibility is much more Pythonesque.
 I've shown a few episodes to people in the States and it's 'Oh my god!'.
 They can't get round it at all."
 One presenter in the first series was called Norman Sphincter whose act was to move his bare backside to lip sync with Loyd Grossman or Sean Connery with only a carrot or cigarette to cover his sphincter from the camera, another presenter was a cat, according to Adam Buxton some "feminist stripping witches were going to present the very last programme, but it was all looking a bit sleazy so they pulled them and I got asked to fill in at the last moment."

 Buxton had sent in some videos he had made with Joe Cornish and was employed first as a researcher, and then as a presenter.
 He presented the first and last episodes of the first series and then seasons two and three.
 The first series Buxton describes as "a diverse mix of serious video diary pieces, music, animation, pranks, stunts and sketches, all made by non professionals on home video equipment".
 Other contributors included Garth Jennings, who, with Andrew Larbi made a short film called One Cold Eskimo.
 Edgar Wright, who sent in a short film, and Leigh Francis filmed himself as Bjork "lying in the shower in his pants making funny noises".